DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 Most modular kit pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/_GENERATED/mjcr0`.
 However, this folder is full of other assets that are not being used, so it might be difficult to look through this for the assets you need.

 Most prop pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/Meshes`.
-I believe every item in this folder EXCEPT the mana crystal asset is found in the list below.
+I believe every item in this folder EXCEPT the mana crystal asset is necessary for POC.

 ### How I Recommend You Find the Assets You Need
 1. Open Matthew's level located in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest`